sniperkit/curlist/README.md

 # Curlist

-The very experimental tool for creating curated list.
+Experimental tool for creating curated list of domains.
-The mission is to create a framework for creating data oriented web applications.

 ## Requirements